robertbashamphd/SecondChanceGuessing/README.md

 # SecondChanceGuessing
 This is the code listing of algorithms used in the paper:

 Basham, R. B. & St. Jules, K. E. (2023).
 An Evaluation of the Effectiveness of the Second Chance Protocol for Reducing Underperformance During Intellectual Testing [Manuscript submitted for review].
-Northwest Psychometric Research Institute, Portland, OR, USA.

 This code will generate the distribution of false positives (FPs), under the specified circumstances.
 See comments and docstrings for further details about using the algorithms.